Douglas Macgregor: Post-military career

 Macgregor is the vice president of Burke-Macgregor, LLC, a consulting firm based in Reston, Virginia.

-In 2012, he challenged the Commandant of the Marine Corps, General James F. Amos' stance on the United States Marine Corps.
+In 2012, he challenged the stance of General James F. Amos, Commandant of the Marine Corps, on US Marine Corps readiness.
 Macgregor argued that the military capability and pertinence of the Marines, along with Army's XVIII Airborne Corps, made them both "as relevant as the Army's horse cavalry in the 1930s".
 In 2014, he stated that the U.S. Army is designed to benefit four-star generals, not brigade readiness.

 Macgregor has appeared as a regular guest on Fox News, with at least 60 Fox weekday appearances from August 2017 to early 2022, including 48 on Tucker Carlson's show.
 Carlson regularly praised Macgregor, describing him as "our first choice for foreign policy analysis" and "one of the people we trust to give us real information".
 In May 2019, on the Carlson show, Macgregor urged Trump to replace senior national security officials, describing them as "part of this bipartisan globalist elite".

 When John Bolton was removed from the White House in September 2019, Macgregor was one of five finalists under consideration for selection as President Trump's National Security Advisor.